ppy/osu-wiki/wiki/Ranking_Criteria/osu!mania/en.md

 - **Release**: The end of a long note which must be released within a certain timing  window to score the entirety of the note properly.
 - **Roll**: A variation of a stream consisting of notes that go from the first to the last column or last to the first column, usually done in quick succession.
 - **Shield**: A note that appears in the same column immediately before the release of a long note.
-- **Split jumptrill**: A jumptrill which uses both hands at the same time to perform correctly - i.e two one-handed trills.
+- **Split jumptrill**: A jumptrill which requires the use of both hands at the same time to be performed correctly (i.e two one-handed trills).
 - **Stream**: Constant notes with the same interval that do not repeat to create a minijack.
 - **Trill**: More than two notes that alternate between two columns without interruption.

-Refer to [this thread](https://osu.ppy.sh/help/wiki/Guides/osu!mania_Mapping_Guide) for more pattern terminology.
+Refer to the [osu!mania Mapping Guide](https://osu.ppy.sh/help/wiki/Guides/osu!mania_Mapping_Guide) for more pattern terminology.

 ## General

 ### Rules

-All rules are exactly that: _rules_.
-They are _not_ guidelines and may _not_ be broken under _any_ circumstances.
+All rules are exactly that: *rules*.
+They are *not* guidelines and may *not* be broken under *any* circumstances.

-- **Osu!Topus (AutoPlay) must be able to achieve the full score (1.000.000) in all difficulties.**
+- **osu!topus (AutoPlay) must be able to achieve the full score (1,000,000) in all difficulties.**
 - **Two notes cannot be placed in a single column at the same timestamp.**
 - **No column can be left empty.** If you want to use less keys, change the amount of keys in the Song Setup.
 - **There must not be more than 6 notes pressed at any given moment.** Most USB-connected keyboards cannot handle 7 simultaneous inputs at a time.
 Note that this rule does not apply to ends of long notes, as they are released, not pressed.
 - **Beatmaps can only use 4 to 9 keys.** Anything else is not supported for the Ranked section.
 - **Each key mode in a beatmap set requires its own spread.** For example, a 4-Key beatmap would require its own Normal/Hard/Insane in order to create a proper spread, independent of any other key modes present in the beatmap set.
-- **If multiple key modes are present in a single beatmap set, the keymode must be denoted in the difficulty name.**
+- **If multiple key modes are present in a single beatmap set, the key mode must be denoted in the difficulty name.**

 ### Guidelines